 These vending machine offer USDA approved "Smart Snacks" through the school day.
 These machines carry carton milk, cereal, bottled water, flavored water, fruit juice, fresh fruit, veggies, string cheese, and yogurt.
 Sandwiches are available for after-school access.
-Milk is be sold for 30¢.
-Purchases are cash-only and lunch accounts cannot be accessed to pay for items from the vending machines.
+Milk is being sold for 30¢.
+Purchases are cash-only, and lunch accounts cannot be accessed to pay for items from the vending machines.

 The Smart Snacks in School rules set limits on calories, fats, sugar, and sodium and encourage the consumption of dairy, whole grains, protein, fruits, and vegetables.
 These rules apply to all schools that participate in the National School Lunch Program.